PrimeTimeTran/cs-coderbook/README.md

 - As a user I can view all the reactions on a post
 - As a user I can see the number of reactions on a post.
 - As a user I can delete my reactions on a post.

+# FAQ

+- yarn.lock must be checked into version control so Netlify can know to install yarn.
+- ./admin/yarn.lock